-Roller Table Separator Oil Seal Replacement
+Cleaner Unit Oil Seal Replacement

-The roller shafts (item 1, fig 41) are each fitted with an oil seal (item 2, fig 41) which is press-fitted into the gearbox casing.
+The cleaner unit roller shafts (item 1, fig 41) are each fitted with an oil seal (item 2, fig 41) which is press-fitted into the gearbox casing.
 The seals prevent loss of oil from the gearbox and also prevent the ingress of dirt.
 If leakage is apparent, the seals can be replaced in situ by using the guide sleeve and slide hammer service kit.